danielriveroc/DoME.jl/README.md

 # DoME

-This project contains the source code of the first version of the DoME algorithm for Symbolic Regression.
-The aim of this code is to be able to repeat the experiments described in the paper available at https://doi.org/10.1016/j.eswa.2022.116712
+This library contains the source code of the DoME algorithm for Symbolic Regression.
+This algorithm is described in the paper available at https://doi.org/10.1016/j.eswa.2022.116712

 This library is fully functional, feel free to use it to perform your experiments.
 However, if any publication is generated through this system, please add a citation to that paper.
 Also, if you need any more explanations on how to run DoME, or there is any issue with this repository, please let me know.